-Professor Alexander D. Kenny, Ph.D., Chairperson Associate Professors: Lombardini Pang, Pirch, Potter undesirable effects.
+Professor Alexander D. Kenny, Ph.D., Chairperson Associate Professors: Lombardini Pang, Pirch, Potter Assistant Professor: Tenner

+Pharmacology is the biomedical science concerned with the interactions of chemicals with living systems and their constituent parts.
+The emphasis in the Doctor of Medicine Program is on the study of chemicals in their role as therapeutic agents used in the prevention, alleviation, treatment, or diagnosis of human disease, and as toxic agents producing undesirable effects.
+The laboratory component focuses on autonomic-cardiovascular pharmacology.
 Clinical relevance is stressed both in the lecture material and in a complementary series of clinical conferences.

-Pharmacology is the biomedical science concerned with the interactions of chemicals with living systems and their constituent parts.
-The emphasis in the Doctor of Medicine Program is on the study of chemicals in their role as therapeutic agents used in the prevention, alleviation, treatment, or diagnosis of human disease, and as toxic agents producing
+MPH 60613-Medical Pharmacology: A study of chemicals in their role as therapeutic agents used in the prevention, alleviation, treatment, or diagnosis of human disease, and as toxic agents producing undesirable effects.

-Required Course

-MPH 60613-Medical Pharmacology: A

-study of chemicals in their role as

-therapeutic agents used in the prevention,

-alleviation, treatment, or diagnosis of

-human disease, and as toxic agents

-producing undesirable effects.